-Prep Basketball: Vols use fourth-quarter run to take down Tigers
+Prep Basketball: Vols use 4th-quarter run to take down Tigers

 However, foul trouble in the second half proved to be Dunton’s downfall.

 “Aden plays with such great effort that eventually he’s going to get a couple of fouls,” said Tigers head coach William McDavid.
 “We’re OK with that for the most part.
 We certainly missed him in the fourth quarter – he’s a wonderful offensive threat.
 But we mostly missed him on the defensive end.
-He’s being doing a wonderful job for us lately.”
+He’s been doing a wonderful job for us lately.”

 Academy’s defense was especially strong in the first half as it held most of Lee Williams’ shooters in check.
 That was until Aaron Santos found a groove in the second quarter where he tallied 13 of his game-high 16 points.